cortexproject/cortex/docs/architecture.md

 3) Querier picks up the query, and executes it.
 4) Querier sends result back to query-frontend, which then forwards it to the client.

+Query frontend can also be used with any Prometheus-API compatible service.
+In this mode Cortex can be used as an query accelerator with it's caching and splitting features on other prometheus query engines like Thanos Querier or your own Prometheus server.
+Query frontend needs to be configured with downstream url address(via the `-frontend.downstream-url` CLI flag), which is the endpoint of the prometheus server intended to be connected with Cortex.

 #### Queueing

 The query frontend queuing mechanism is used to: